saltedbones/Africology-and-African-American-Studies/pages/blockson-collection.md

 permalink: /blockson-collection/
 layout: page
 published: true
+meta-keywords: >-
-meta-keywords: Blockson Collection, Charles L. Blockson Afro-American Collection, African American Studies, Temple University library
+  Blockson Collection, Charles L. Blockson Afro-American Collection, African American Studies, Temple University library
+meta-description: >-
-meta-description: 'The Blockson Collection at Temple University is one of the most prestigious collections relating to African American history in the United States.'
+  The Blockson Collection at Temple University is one of the most prestigious collections relating to African American history in the United States.
 ---

-## Special Collections - African American Studies at Temple University
+### Special Collections - African American Studies at Temple University

 > “My main goal in life is to build a good library of Black history - knowledge is a form of Black power and this is my part in it” - Charles L. Blockson